dpgmediamagazines/django-arctic/docs/reference.md

 ### `action_links`

-optional list of `('name', 'base_url')` links, that appear on the last column of the table and can apply a certain action, such as delete.
+optional list of `('name', 'base_url', 'optional icon class')` links, that appear on the last column of the table and can apply a certain action, such as delete.

 ### `field_links`